JCSDA/spack-stack/doc/source/Environments.rst

 Virtual packages
 ----------------

 The purpose of virtual packages is to provide a convenient collection of packages for a given application.
-These packages are defined in ``spack/var/spack/repos/jcsda-emc-bundles/packages/``.
-Currently available virtual packages are:

-**WORK IN PROGRESS**

-**AUTOMATICALLY GENERATE A TABLE WITH NAME AND DESCRIPTION BASED ON THE FILE NAME AND THE DOXSTRING?
-IF WE DO THAT, ALSO UPDATE THE SECTION ON GENERATING DOCUMENTATION WITH THE NECESSARY DETAILS**

-**For now, check the contents of ``spack/var/spack/repos/jcsda-emc-bundles/packages/`` yourself, sorry.
-Also, run ``spack info ewok-env``, for example, to obtain further information on the package.**
+These packages are also defined in ``spack-ext/repos/spack-stack/packages/``.
+Users are encouraged to run ``spack info <packagename>`` or open the files in an ASCII editor for more information.

 .. _EnvironmentsTemplates: